The US Holocaust Memorial Museum’s Library and Archives Reading Room

-Because of the special nature of materials in the collections, patrons are asked to observe the following policies and procedures:
+Because of the special nature of materials in the collections and the safety protocols related to Covid-19, patrons are asked to observe the following policies and procedures:

 - Patrons are asked to observe posted policies on equipment use, including: